DO YOU HAVE A DRONE for aerial footage?

 If you’re getting married in a religious setting, it’s important to alert the relevant persons that you intend to have the ceremony filmed.
 Some churches may charge an additional fee for a videographer or ask to see proof of a MPCS-PPL license.
 They might also place restrictions on camera positioning which may effect the final production.
 I always make sure to introduce myself prior to the service and make it known that I intend to film discreetly throughout.
 For civil ceremonies and receptions, some venues may ask for proof of public liability insurance which I can provide on request.

-Can you capture both bride and groom preparations?
+Can you capture both OF US GETTING READY?

-It's good to get footage of both the bride and groom if possible.
-This is easily achievable when both parties are getting ready within the same house or hotel, or when the bride and groom are within 5-10 minutes apart.
+It's good to get preparation footage of both people getting married if possible.
+This is easily achievable when both of you are getting ready within the same house or hotel, or within 5-10 minutes apart.
 Any further distance than this means I'm spending time travelling when I could be be filming.
 When we go through the schedule of your day, coverage of the morning preparations can be planned to get the best result for your wedding film.